Easy Apple Pie Recipe

 • In a small bowl, combine the sugar, flour and spices; set aside.
 In a large bowl, toss apples with lemon juice.
 Add sugar mixture; toss to coat.

-• Line a 9-in. pie plate with bottom crust; trim even with edge.
+• Line a 9-inch pie dish with bottom crust; trim even with edge.
 Fill with apple mixture; dot with butter.
 Roll remaining crust to fit top of pie; place over filling.
 Trim, seal and flute edges.
 Cut slits in crust.

 • Beat egg white until foamy; brush over crust.
 Sprinkle with sugar.
 Cover edges loosely with foil.